 (mechanical symbol, English abbreviation EL)

-Elongation is the ratio of the total elongation length of the material from plastic deformation to fracture to the original length, namely:
+Elongation refers to the ratio of the total increase in length of the material from plastic deformation to fracture, compared to its original length.
+It is expressed as:

 - δ – elongation of material (%);

 - L – length of the sample when it is pulled off (mm);